Tomjg1/gitWorkshop/README.md

 ```
 - Merge conflicts can only occur when commits are made on two or more separate branches.
     - Thus, when working alone it is unlikely you will run into merge conflicts
-- However, the following still applies as to working with groups:
+- However, the following still applies whether alone or working in groups:
 - To avoid Conflicts, always pull or merge from main before working to get the latest updates.
 0. Update your main branch with the remote main in case anyone has made changes
 1. Checkout your development branch